hjnel3-droid/retail-sales-analysis/README.md

-# retail-sales-analysis
-Python-based retail sales analysis of 1M+ transactions using Pandas and Matplotlib

 # Retail Sales Analysis — Online Retail II

 ## Overview
 A comprehensive analysis of over 1 million retail transactions from a UK-based online retailer covering December 2009 to December 2011.
 This project explores product performance, seasonal trends, customer markets and operational patterns to uncover actionable business insights.

 ## Key Findings
 - **UK dominates revenue** accounting for the majority of total sales, with Ireland and Netherlands completing the top 3 markets